The National Conservation Area

 - Break out your old Survival Guides or check out the last one we published online.
 Those lists of “what to bring” apply even more importantly now.

 See this previous series post and this one as well for more information about Leaving No Trace on the playa.
-In addition, the Leave No Trace page of our website and the Leave No Trace section of our most recent Survival Guide are treasure troves of tips for responsibly visiting the playa.
+In addition, the Leave No Trace page of our website and the Leave No Trace section of the Survival Guide are treasure troves of tips for responsibly visiting the playa.

 Leave Nevada Beautiful

-Due to the impacts of the pandemic, usual participating trash vendors shown in the Leave Nevada Beautiful guide WILL NOT BE COLLECTING TRASH OR RECYCLING THIS YEAR.
-Plan carefully for your journey to and from the playa.
+See the Leave Nevada Beautiful guide to learn which vendors accept trash and recycling after the Black Rock City event.
+Many of these will accept waste year-round.
+Call ahead and plan carefully for your journey to and from the playa.
 Make arrangements for your trash, recycling and RV pumping.
 If you can’t find a facility to take your trash, take it home with you.
 A dumpster in a parking lot behind a business or at a gas station or rest stop is not a solution (no, not even in an emergency).
-Plan ahead!

 Timing Your Visit